ComScore

 • Time Commitment: 1 hour 40 minutes

-This traditional Irish dish featuring a layer of mashed potatoes atop a rich beef stew might not be a common Christmas menu item, but it’s so festive and comforting it probably should be.
+This traditional Irish dish featuring a layer of mashed potatoes atop a rich beef stew definitely falls in the category of nontraditional Christmas dinner ideas, but it’s so festive and comforting it probably shouldn’t.

 • Time Commitment: 1 hour

-• Why We Love It: high protein, sheet pan recipe, special occasion-worthy
+• Why I Love It: high protein, sheet pan recipe, special occasion-worthy

 • Time Commitment: 1 hour 30 minutes

-• Why We Love It: vegan, sheet pan recipe, crowd-pleaser, gluten-free
+• Why I Love It: vegan, sheet pan recipe, crowd-pleaser, gluten-free

 Coterie member Jodi Moreno’s potato skins feature sweet potato dressed up with Thai peanut sauce and an assortment of garnishes (think: cilantro, basil, toasted nuts, scallion) that deliver bold flavor and plenty of textural appeal.
 The end result is a long overdue update on a classic party appetizer.